eamonne/ghostwriter/README.md

   * The `uinput` module is still not compiled by default, but I got it sorted out to load whatever module is needed
   * So now it has the one for 3.16, 3.17, and 3.18
   * In a branch, I've been working on using [uSVG](https://docs.rs/usvg/latest/usvg/) and [svg2polylines](https://docs.rs/crate/svg2polylines/latest) to make SVG drawing both better and more fun; it currently rasterizes and draws dots (stipple) which kinda works but is sideways
+* **2025-05-10** -- Anthropic `thinking` and `web_search`!
+  * Added thinking and thinking-tokens for anthropic!
+  * Handles the new response that shows the thinking, but doesn't send to the screen
+  * ALSO added web-search for anthropic, they now do this server side!
+  * Not turned on by default quite yet, but you can run `./ghostwriter --thinking --web-search` to get it all

 ## Ideas
 * [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!